Pregnancy: Preeclampsia and Eclampsia (cont.)

 - Find a local Obstetrician-Gynecologist in your town

 What are the symptoms of preeclampsia and eclampsia?

 Most women with mild preeclampsia do not have any symptoms.
 The hallmark signs, as mentioned previously, are the presence of protein in the urine and elevated blood pressure.
 Swelling of the feet, legs, and hands is also common, but this can occur in normal pregnancy and is not necessarily related to preeclampsia.
 Women with preeclampsia may experience sudden weight gain over 1 to 2 days.

-Other symptoms and signs that can occur with severe preeclampsia are dizziness, headaches, nausea, vomiting, abdominal pain, vision changes, changes in reflexes, altered mental state, fluid in the lungs (pulmonary edema), and a decrease in urine output.
+Other symptoms and signs that can occur with severe preeclampsia include dizziness, headaches, nausea, vomiting, abdominal pain, vision changes, changes in reflexes, altered mental state, fluid in the lungs (pulmonary edema), and a decrease in urine output.
 Symptoms of eclampsia include those of preeclampsia along with the development of seizures.
 When seizures occur, they are most often preceded by neurological symptoms like headache and vision disturbances.
 Women with severe preeclampsia may have a reduced platelet count (below 100,000).

 Signs and symptoms of preeclampsia go away within 1 to 6 weeks after delivery of the baby.